Town of WainwrightROAM TO YOUR HEARTS CONTENT...

-Historic Downtown Wainwright features a collection of beautifully restored heritage resources including a business district full of 1929 era buildings.
-Anchored in the centre of downtown is Wainwright's free standing Memorial Clock Tower.
+Historic Downtown Wainwright is the place to be!
+It features a collection of beautifully restored heritage resources including a business district full of 1929 era buildings.
+Anchored in the centre of downtown is Wainwright’s free-standing Memorial Clock Tower.
 This “Roman Tower” architectural monument built in 1925 was one of the only structures left standing after the Great Fire of 1929.
-Wainwright's flower-filled Main Street, courtesy of provincial champions Communities in Bloom, has a vibrant collection of shops, boutiques and services that provides a shopping experience for all to enjoy.
-Downtown Wainwright has a flavor of its own.
-An array of eateries features cuisine from around the globe as well as from our own backyard.
+Wainwright’s flower-filled main street, courtesy of provincial champions Communities in Bloom, has a vibrant collection of shops, boutiques, and services that provides a shopping experience for all to enjoy.
+Downtown Wainwright has a flavour of its own.
+An array of eateries features cuisine from around the globe as well as from your own backyard.
 Many of the restaurants and cafes are located in heritage buildings with décor tailored to embrace the stories of the town through historic photos and memorabilia.

 Art lovers will enjoy the Arts Festival in February.
 July is a food lovers delight…taste a bit of rural culinary pleasure at the Taste of Wainwright.
 In August, enjoy Come by the Hills Music Festival located at the picturesque Mistahiya Retreat Centre.
 September is the Scarecrow Festival, stuff your scarecrow and compete for the top prize!
 Also happening in September is the Zajic Corn Maze.
 Stop in and get lost at the corn maze- open every weekend in September from 10am-4pm.
 In November, salute the veterans and military with Red Friday Remembrance Day celebrations.
 The Christmas season includes Jingle & Mingle with the Santa Claus Parade and lots of craft fairs.